Gait-Conditioned Reinforcement Learning with Multi-Phase Curriculum for Humanoid Locomotion: Methodology

 To enable multi-gait locomotion within a unified policy, we adopt a gait-conditioned reward routing mechanism.
 At each timestep, a gait mode ID is inferred based on the commanded velocity and the robot's dynamic state.
 This ID is encoded as a one-hot vector and appended to the policy's observation, conditioning the actor-critic network on the intended gait mode.

 During training, a gait mask is applied to selectively activate mode-specific reward terms according to the current gait.
 As shown in Fig.~\ref{fig:gait-mask-reward}, the complete reward vector includes shared components (e.g., task-level tracking and regulation rewards) as well as gait-related terms (e.g., contact patterns or push-off dynamics) specific to walking, running, or standing.
 The gait mask filters the reward vector such that only the relevant subset contributes to the learning signal.
+For example, running activates push-off and short contact duration rewards; walking enables swing height and foot symmetry terms; standing focuses on upright posture and stillness bonuses while disabling locomotion-specific terms.

 This design ensures that each locomotion behavior—standing, walking, running, and their transitions—is optimized independently while coexisting within a single recurrent policy.
 It effectively mitigates reward conflicts, stabilizes multi-gait learning, and enables clean credit assignment across gait modes.